-People's perceptions of crowding are not limited to their immediate surroundings because even though a certain 100m2 block may host relatively few beachgoers, if it is surrounded by overcrowded plots, those beachgoers may feel overwhelmed by neighboring users, a sentiment that a large number of respondents expressed in different ways.
+People's perceptions of crowding are not limited to their immediate surroundings because even though a certain 100m2cellmay host relatively few beachgoers, if it is surrounded by overcrowded plots, those beachgoers may feel overwhelmed by neighboring users, a sentiment that a large number of respondents expressed in different ways.
 The second subindex takes into account the locations of users themselves and also of those in their vicinity.
 This sub-index makes calculating crowding even across the beach and the results are more obvious in overcrowded situations because perception of crowding are greater.
 Evenness causes a decrease in the first sub-index's scores, and the average variation for all beaches is higher for class 1 (1.24 points) and lower for class 3 (0.57 points).
-Furthermore, some studies (e.g. Ergin et al., 2004; Williams et al., 2016) have demonstrated the importance of considering the entire beach when assessing crowding perception and coastlines on different beaches around the world, because it is the beach as a whole that shapes beachgoers' opinions.
-Consequently, the third sub-index considers the total number of beachgoers and the whole surface area to provide information on crowdedness for the entire beach (Silva, 2002).
+Furthermore, some studies (e.g. Ergin et al. 2004; Williams et al. 2016) have demonstrated the importance of considering the entire beach when assessing crowding perception and coastlines on different beaches around the world, because it is the beach as a whole that shapes beachgoers' opinions.
+Consequently, the third sub-index considers the total number of beachgoers and the whole surface area to provide information on crowdedness for the entire beach (Silva 2002).
 Taken as a whole, the commonest score is an availability of 50m2 or more of sand per user.
-On average throughout the bathing season, 34.4% of Cala Fonda beach's surface offers 50m2 or more of sand per user, whereas 11.8% of Muntanyans offers less than 9.9m2 of sand per user.
-Similar studies carried out on Portuguese beaches showed even broader scores ranging from 31.2 to 354.9 m2/user (Silva 2002), whereas Ribeiro et al., (2011) calculated a minimum score of 8.96 m2/user on average over four selected days during the tourism high season.
-Other research undertaken on different beaches in South Africa (De Ruyck et al., 1997) or India (Rajan et al., 2013) showed varying scores, which makes it difficult to compare and generalize results.
-Some authors suggested that scores below 5m2/user mean overcrowding and should be considered as uncomfortable (Roca and Villares, 2008; Yepes 2010 in Ribeiro et al., 2011).
+On average throughout the bathing season, 34.4 percent of Cala Fonda beach's surface offers 50m2 or more of sand per user, whereas 11.8 percent of Muntanyansoffers less than 9.9m2 of sand per user when the beach is crowded.
+Similar studies carried out on Portuguese beaches showed even broader scores ranging from 31.2 to 354.9m2/user (Silva 2002), whereas Ribeiro, Ferreira and Silva (2011) calculated a minimum score of 8.96m2/user on average over four selected days during the tourism high season.
+Other research undertaken on different beaches in South Africa (De Ruyck, Soares and McLachlan 1997) or India (Rajan, Varghese and Pradeepkumar 2013) showed varying scores, which makes it difficult to compare and generalize results.
+Some authors suggested that scores below 5m2/user mean overcrowding and should be considered as uncomfortable (Roca and Villares, 2008; Yepes 2010 in Ribeiro, Ferreira and Silva 2011).
 However, although this score appears to be illustrative, it is somewhat inaccurate because there are high levels of heterogeneity within a beach and among different types of beaches and users.
 Timing is also important because numbers of beachgoers vary greatly throughout the bathing season; as general rule, the bigger and more crowded the beach the more the numbers changed (Table 4).